Giving bad news

 *If your name has an accent in your language (like José in Spanish), I would recommend that you don't use it when you write in English, as many people may not be able to write the accent using their computer keyboards.
 However, the decision is up to you!

-In the next example, we need to tell a supplier that we are not happy with the price he has offered to us (another very typical problem in most companies).
+In the next example email, we need to tell a supplier that we are not happy with the price he has offered to us (another very typical problem in most companies).

 I'm afraid that we can't accept the quote** which you sent us.
-The maximum we are willing to pay for this product is $120/unit.
+The maximum price that we are willing to pay for this product is $120/unit.

 Paul